 Core Programs

-CIEA works with in partnership with Tribes on a project by project basis.
-We do not have a membership structure this enables us to ensure that we do not speak on behalf of the Tribes we serve and advocate that each Tribe speaks on thier own behalf.
-CIEA provides resources and capacity-building through trainings and linking Tribes to technical assistance so that Tribes can advocate on thier own behalf, advance thier own communities, support healthy lands and waterways, and empower the future generations to be environmental stewards.
+CIEA works with in partnership with Tribes and Communities on a project by project basis.
+We do not have a membership structure this enables us to ensure that we do not speak on behalf of Tribes and Communities we serve and advocate that each entity speaks on their own behalf.
+CIEA provides resources and capacity-building through trainings and linking Tribes and Communities to technical assistance so that they can advocate on their own behalf, advance their own communities, support healthy lands and waterways, and empower the future generations to be environmental stewards.

-Our current programs increase Tribal participation in designating water bodies with Tribal beneficial uses, collaborating for salmon recovery, coordinating climate resiliency, and collaborative planning and work force development.
+Our current programs increase Tribal and Community participation in designating water bodies with Tribal Beneficial Uses, collaborating for salmon recovery, coordinating climate resiliency, and collaborative planning and work force development.

-CIEA provides technical support for California Tribes to address environmental issues with a focus on water quality and landscape health, collaboration among Tribes with agencies and supports Tribal community-driven strategy development.
-At events and planning meetings tribal partners share best practices, resource opportunities and engage collaboratively with each other and with local, state, and federal government agencies.
+CIEA provides technical support for California Tribes and Californian Communities to address environmental issues with a focus on water quality and landscape health, collaboration among Tribes and Communities with agencies and supports Tribal and community-driven strategy development.
+At events and planning meetings, Tribal and Community partners share best practices, resource opportunities and engage collaboratively with each other and with local, state, and federal government agencies.

 Tribal Beneficial Uses

-CIEA supports Northern California Tribes to work with thier Regional Water Quality Control Board to include Tribal beneficial use (TBU) definitions into regional Basin Plan Amendments, the Bay-Delta Plan and the Pacific Ocean Plan Update.
+CIEA supports Northern California Tribes and Californian communities to work with their Regional Water Quality Control Board to include Tribal Beneficial Uses (TBUs) definitions into regional Basin Plan Amendments, the Bay-Delta Plan, and the Pacific Ocean Plan Update.
 These two definitions include “Tribal Subsistence Fishing” and “Tribal Cultural Uses.”

-CIEA facilitates the TBU Strategic Planning Caucus meeting, which offers a space for Tribes throught the state to discuss best practices and support each other in planning and establishingTBUs in thier region.
+CIEA facilitates the Tribal Beneficial Uses Strategic Planning Caucus meeting, which offers a space for Tribes and Communities-at-large throughout the state to discuss best practices and support each other in planning and establishingTBUs in their region.

 Bioaccumulation Monitoring

-The State Water Resources Control Board and CIEA collaborated with Big Valley Rancheria to co-host the Bioaccumulation Monitoring Program Training Series to support California Native American Tribes in developing programs in the areas of bioaccumulation monitoring, data analysis, and data use processes, and enable Tribes and other bioaccumulation monitoring groups to adopt those processes into their workflows and more easily partner with theire regional Boards the Bioaccumulation Program and the Safe to Eat Workgroup.
+The State Water Resources Control Board and CIEA collaborated with Big Valley Rancheria to co-host the Bioaccumulation Monitoring Program Training Series to support Tribes and Californian communities develop programs in the areas of bioaccumulation monitoring, data analysis, and data use processes, and enable Tribes and other bioaccumulation monitoring groups to adopt those processes into their workflows and more easily partner with their regional Boards the Bioaccumulation Program and the Safe to Eat Workgroup.

 CIEA is the Tribal engagement director of the North Coast Resource Partnership and works with the Salmon Restoration Federation.
-For both organizations CIEA provides coordination, trainings and capacity support in order for Tribes to develop staff who are able to complete Climate resilency planning and develop actionable workplans.
+For both organizations CIEA provides coordination, trainings and capacity support in order for Tribes to develop staff who are able to complete Emergency Response planning and develop actionable workplans.

 Newsletter